honeycombio/gha-buildevents/README.md

 To learn more about buildevents and how to use it, checkout [honeycombio/buildevents][buildevents].

-⚠️ This action is still in development, for now use the version from the master branch `kvrhdn/gha-buildevents@master`.
+⚠️ This action is still in development, for now use the version from the main branch `kvrhdn/gha-buildevents@main`.
 I plan to introduce a `v1` tag eventually.

 [buildevents]: https://github.com/honeycombio/buildevents